 Taking inspiration from historical and mythological images of Labyrinths, non-linear narratives through Borges Garden of Forking Paths, and the Bloco, a Brasilian carnival form which moves through public space without fixed route or leadership, skirting the grey areas between permitted public assembly and spontaneous happening.
 To all the Gods… was an assemblage of these propositions into a non-linear, performative walk through the city.

-Led by a map which wove links to digital content into the movement through physical space, at each point in the journey audience/participants staged one of the propositions.
-The digital element of each act, a short film made by the respective ITAB member, was accompanied by a limited edition of relic objects, assembling a collection to mediate and memorialise the public moment.
+Led by a map which wove links to digital content into the movement through physical space, audience-participants were guided in re-staging the ITAB propositions, in each case led by a short film made by the respective ITAB member, and gifted a limited edition of objects made in collaboration with the group.

 The tour took in multiple superimposed historical, aesthetic and symbolic layers in the city, gesturing toward monumental aesthetics and the perpetuation of pre-historic imagery in the political currency of the present, and culminated in an open discussion over honeyed tea in the Index garden.